raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 Also unlike Signal, State's initial value is evaluated eagerly, but also only once.

-Similar to Signal, State's external observers receive its current value immediately.
+Similar to Signal, State's external observers receive its current value immediately on subscription.
 And State too exposes a `changes` stream that does not send current value on subscription.

 You might have noticed in the code snippet above that you need an `owner` to create State.
 We have previously seen this in the `addObserver(observer)(owner)` method signature, and the reason is the same – creating a State is essentially adding an observer* – a leaky operation that must be eventually undone.
 Read about that in the [Ownership](#ownership) section.

-* This does not mean that State serves the same purpose as external observers.
-Airstream does not care, but for proper hygiene don't put side effects into State or any other observable, those belong in observers.
+\* _This does not mean that State serves the same purpose as external observers.
+Airstream does not care, but for proper hygiene don't put side effects into State or any other observable, those belong in observers._